Tsipras presses for May debt deal, threatens referendum

 "They derive pleasure from the prospect of a failure in the talks," Tsipras said.
 "We received a country that was in a situation of financial asphyxiation."

-But he praised German Chancellor Angela Merkel - a frequent target of his criticism before he was elected - saying she was diligent and organised.
+But he praised German Chancellor Angela Merkel - a frequent target of his criticism before he was elected - saying she was diligent and organized.

 "She has the German culture of wanting - and I think this is good in our relationship - the other person to tell the truth, to not lie," he said.
 "And that's what I try to do; I don't lie."